Google Reviews

 FERAL HOGS: THE PROBLEM

-Feral hogs are most active after dark and pose serious dangers to humans, pets, crops, land, and property.
+Feral hogs are releated to eurasian wild hogs and are most active after dark, posing serious dangers to humans, pets, crops, land, and property.
 If provoked, they can become aggressive.
 They can be especially dangerous to children and pets while also wiping out entire crops and destroying your lawn or land.

 LET’S TAKE CARE OF YOUR WILD HOG PROBLEM!
 IT ONLY TAKES A PHONE CALL.